Build vs. Buy: Contract Management Software

 Con: Relying on External Support

 There are understandable concerns that the external support needed may not always be available.
 Everyone has probably called the technical support line at some point and heard that awful recording letting you know that service representatives are only available during a specific window of time on weekdays.
-However, there are reputable, affordable, and frankly preferable providers who understand that things happen past 5 p.m. on Wednesdays, and thus make their support team available 24/7 (hint: choose a provider that does this).
+However, there are reputable, affordable, and frankly preferable contract management providers who understand that things happen past 5 p.m. on Wednesdays, and thus make their support team available 24/7 (hint: choose a provider that does this).

 Pro: Continuously Updated & Improved Software